Wal33D/gmail-node-mailer/README.md

 ### Optional Environment Variables for Service Account Configuration
 - **`GMAIL_MAILER_SENDER_EMAIL`**: Specifies the sender's email address.
+- **`GMAIL_MAILER_SERVICE_ACCOUNT`**: In production environments, or when direct file access is restricted, you may opt to provide your service account credentials as a JSON string directly within an environment variable.
 - **`GMAIL_MAILER_SERVICE_ACCOUNT_PATH`**: Used primarily in development environments, this variable points to the local JSON file containing your service account credentials.

+- **`GMAIL_MAILER_SERVICE_ACCOUNT_PATH`**:
     ```plaintext
     GMAIL_MAILER_SERVICE_ACCOUNT_PATH=./private/somnus_gmail_service_account.json
     ```

-    Ensure the path is correctly specified relative to the root of your project.
+    Note: Ensure the path is correctly specified relative to the root of your project.

-- **`GMAIL_MAILER_SERVICE_ACCOUNT`**: In production environments, or when direct file access is restricted, you may opt to provide your service account credentials as a JSON string directly within an environment variable.
+- **`GMAIL_MAILER_SERVICE_ACCOUNT`**:
     ```plaintext
     GMAIL_MAILER_SERVICE_ACCOUNT={"type":"service_account","project_id":"...","private_key_id":"...","private_key":"-----BEGIN PRIVATE KEY-----\\n...\\n-----END PRIVATE KEY-----\\n","client_email":"....iam.gserviceaccount.com","client_id":"...","auth_uri":"...","token_uri":"...","auth_provider_x509_cert_url":"...","client_x509_cert_url":"...","universe_domain":"googleapis.com"}
     ```
     Note: Ensure special characters in the JSON (like newlines in the private key) are properly escaped.
 This example simplifies the actual process for readability; typically, you'll need to handle escaping or format the JSON appropriately.

-### Choosing the Right Configuration

-- For **development**, using the `GMAIL_MAILER_SERVICE_ACCOUNT_PATH` variable to reference a local file is often more convenient.
-- For **production**, embedding the service account credentials directly in `GMAIL_MAILER_SERVICE_ACCOUNT` facilitates deployment in environments where file access may be limited.

-By leveraging these features, `gmail-node-mailer` ensures that sending emails through your Node.js applications is not only powerful but also incredibly easy and intuitive.

 ## Additional Information and Examples

-For more detailed information on configuring `gmail-node-mailer`, including setting up environment variables, handling new subscriptions, and examples of server notifications, please refer to the following documents in the `/info` directory:
+For more detailed information on configuring `gmail-node-mailer`, including setting up environment variables, sample code, please refer to the following documents in the `/info` directory:

 - [Environment Variables Setup](https://github.com/our-node-packages/gmail-node-mailer/blob/master/info/environment_variables.md): A guide on setting up and using the `GMAIL_MAILER_SERVICE_ACCOUNT_PATH` and `GMAIL_MAILER_SERVICE_ACCOUNT` variables for development and production environments.